zhangkun83/awesome-config/README.md

 ## Screenshots ##

-Vertically split, a common set-up:
+Vertically split, with the layout menu shown at the top-right:

 <img src="https://github.com/zhangkun83/awesome-config/blob/master/screenshots/split.jpg" width="640">

-Tiling windows in the background, with a window just brought to front by `Mod+P`:
+Tiling windows in the background, with a window floating on top.
+The battery and wifi status are shown as notification by pressing the `X86Tools` key:

 <img src="https://github.com/zhangkun83/awesome-config/blob/master/screenshots/place_center.jpg" width="640">